tinyvision/DAMO-YOLO/README.md

 <details>
 <summary>Customize tinynas backbone</summary>
 Step1.
-If you want to customize your own backbone, please refer to [TinyNAS](https://github.com/alibaba/lightweight-neural-architecture-search).
-There is a detailed tutorial about how to obtain a excellent backbone under the budget of latency/flops in scritps/damo-yolo.
+If you want to customize your own backbone, please refer to [MAE-NAS Tutorial for DAMO-YOLO](https://github.com/alibaba/lightweight-neural-architecture-search/blob/main/scripts/damo-yolo/Tutorial_NAS_for_DAMO-YOLO_cn.md).
+This is a detailed tutorial about how to obtain an optimal backbone under the budget of latency/flops.

 Step2.
 After the searching process completed, you can replace the structure text in configs with it.
-The backbone will formed as ResNet or CSPNet, if the backbone name is TinyNAS_res or TinyNAS_csp, respectively.
+Finally, you can get your own custom ResNet-like or CSPNet-like backbone after setting the backbone name to TinyNAS_res or TinyNAS_csp.
+Please notice the difference of out_indices between TinyNAS_res and TinyNAS_csp.
 ```
 structure = self.read_structure('tinynas_customize.txt')
 TinyNAS = { 'name'='TinyNAS_res', # ResNet-like Tinynas backbone